 Place cooked cauliflower in bowl lined with clean dish towel (or cheese cloth).
 Once cooled, squeeze out excess water into bowl.
 Be sure not to skip this step, it is very important to get the right dough consistency for your gnocchi!!!

-Place strained cauliflower in large bowl; add in tapioca flour, potato starch, and salt.
-Stir to combine, as you slowly add in the olive oil.
+Place strained cauliflower in food processor and pulse until it’s finely ground into rice; add back to big bowl then add in tapioca flour, potato starch, and salt, stirring with a wooden spoon to combine.
+Slowly add in the olive oil.
 Stir until mixture comes together and forms a ball (it should hold its shape when you squeeze it together).

 Freeze or store in refrigerator (see recipe notes).